CALCITRIOL

 FAQs

-CALCITRIOL contains calcitriol, and it works by making your body absorb more calcium from your diet.
+CALCITRIOL contains calcitriol, which works by helping the body absorb more calcium from the diet.
 This helps to form healthy bones and reduce bone damage.

 CALCITRIOL can cause kidney stones due to excess calcium deposition when used for a prolonged period.
 Please consult your doctor before taking CALCITRIOL as a daily supplement if you have any kidney problems or a history of kidney stones.

-CALCITRIOL is used to increase low levels of calcium in the body.
-Hence it is not advised to use CALCITRIOL during hypercalcemia since it causes the overdose of calcium leading to kidney stones and other effects.
+CALCITRIOL is used to increase low calcium levels in the body.
+Hence, it is not advised to use CALCITRIOL during hypercalcemia since it causes an overdose of calcium, leading to kidney stones and other effects.

-Do not use CALCITRIOL if you ate allergic to CALCITRIOL or any other ingredients in it.
-CALCITRIOL is not recommended in hypercalcemia (high calcium levels), metastatic calcification (extra deposits of calcium in the body), hypervitaminosis D (high vitamin D levels), and malabsorption syndrome (difficulty absorbing nutrition from food).
+Do not use CALCITRIOL if you are allergic to any of the ingredients in CALCITRIOL.
+It is not recommended in hypercalcemia (high calcium levels), metastatic calcification (extra deposits of calcium in the body), hypervitaminosis D (high vitamin D levels), and malabsorption syndrome (difficulty absorbing nutrition from food).